Last updated: 2026-04-27

 How does hurricane season interact with Florida AEP planning?

-Are CFG Medicare agents AHIP-certified and state-licensed for Florida?
+Are CFG Medicare agents AHIP-certified and Florida-licensed?

 AEP 2026 starts October 15

-AEP enrollment, T-65, OEP, plan comparison, bilingual member services.
-AHIP-certified, FL-licensed, CMS MCMG aligned at $14-22/hr in 2026.
-Contracts signed in July unlock the full 8-10x surge multiplier.
+AEP lead pre-qualification, T-65 outreach, OEP, bilingual member services intake, warm-transfer to your in-house licensed agents.
+CMS MCMG and TPMO aligned at $12-18/hr in 2026.
+Contracts signed by mid-August unlock the full 8-10x fronter surge multiplier.
 Call 1-844-287-9234 or request a custom proposal.